AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/collapsible.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Collapsible widget
+title: Collapsible widget | Commerce Frontend Development
+description:
 ---

+# Collapsible widget

 The collapsible widget converts a header/content pair into an accordion, where the content is collapsed or expanded on the header click.